apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_SetBandNoDataValue

-Introduction: Sets no data value for given band.
-If band index not specified then band 1 is assumed.
+Introduction: This sets the no data value for a specified band in the raster.
+If the band index is not provided, band 1 is assumed by default.
+Passing a `null` value for `noDataValue` will remove the no data value and that will ensure all pixels are included in functions rather than excluded as no data.

 Format: `RS_SetBandNoDataValue(raster: Raster, bandIndex: Integer = 1, noDataValue: Double)`